 Sartoretti Palace

-On the south side, Piazza Martiri (“Martiri” square) is enclosed by the imposing 18th-century Palazzo Sartoretti.
-Originally built in the 16th century, it was modified in 1765 by the homonymous rich family who lived there.
-In 1979, it was donated to the Municipality by the last descendant of the family.
+To the South, Piazza Martiri (Martyrs’ Square) is dominated by the imposing Palazzo Sartoretti (Sartoretti Palace): a scenographic stronghold originally built in the 16th century and later modified in 1765 by the wealthy Sartoretti family, who resided within its walls.
+In 1979, the palace was donated to the Municipality, following the bequest of the lineage’s last descendant.

 Nearby